Leveraging recurrence in neural network wavefunctions for large-scale simulations of Heisenberg antiferromagnets on the triangular lattice: Results and discussion

 Notably, when the $120^\circ$ transformation is employed, the results of our simulations appear to be independent of the annealing schedule, since the initial temperature does not impact the final accuracy of the variational energy.
 These results can be seen more clearly in the inset of \Cref{fig:L=6}.
 Indeed, if the initial temperature is $T_0=0$, meaning the RNN wavefunction is trained using standard variational optimization, the variational energies appear to be very close to those obtained when $T_0>0$ and VNA is used.
 While increasing the scale $s$ does appear to improve the variational energies of our simulations, we believe this is simply due to the longer training time rather than a slower annealing process, since the initial temperature appears to have a negligible effect.
 The same systematic improvement with increased scale $s$ was observed for the square-lattice antiferromagnetic Heisenberg model, where traditional variational optimization was used to iteratively retrain RNN wavefunctions~\cite{moss_leveraging_2025}.

 To summarize, our results support the idea that the ability to learn an accurate representation of a ground-state wavefunction is basis-dependent~\cite{park_geometry_2020,yang_when_2024}.
-For the TLAHM, the $120^\circ$ transformation is much more effective than no transformation, $\mathcal{I}$, or a transformation that is tailored to a different ground state, $\mathcal{U}_{\text{sq}}$.
+For the TLAHM, simulations when the $120^\circ$ transformation is applied to $\hat{H}$ are much more effective than when no transformation, $\mathcal{I}$, or a transformation that is tailored to a different ground state, $\mathcal{U}_{\text{sq}}$, are used.
 However, it is important to acknowledge that $\mathcal{U}_\text{tri}$ is inspired by knowledge of the ground state, which is not always available.
-In that case, our results demonstrate that VNA is an effective optimization technique, which, given the right initial temperature, can significantly improve the ability to learn an accurate ground-state wavefunction even if the Hamiltonian is defined in a suboptimal basis, i.e., if the computational basis is not optimal or if a suboptimal basis transformation is applied to the Hamiltonian.
+Our results demonstrate that VNA is an effective optimization technique, which, given the right initial temperature, can significantly improve the ability to learn an accurate ground-state wavefunction even if the Hamiltonian is defined in a suboptimal basis, i.e., if the computational basis is not optimal or if a suboptimal basis transformation is applied to the Hamiltonian.
+Therefore, VNA could then be an effective approach in the case where the optimal basis for a given Hamiltonian is unknown.